-I am curious person, quiet at first and louder when I get to know you.
 I like looking at how to change systems and how to empower individuals.

 Over the past couple of years I’ve really been struggling with depression, anxiety and self-confidence issues.
 By that I mean I’ve been consciously trying to face up to it for the past couple of years.
 In reality it has been a much longer struggle stretching back a long time.

 I’ve spent the last few years experimenting with routine, going to lots of powerful workshops, reading articles, meditating and meeting people, and that has been really useful.
 But when I honestly think about it, I have still spent most of my time waiting for the world to come and save me.